Sixmorphugus/MAGE/Readme.md

 - Resource management

 #Ish good, ja!
 You can easily compile the engine with CMake (https://cmake.org/).
-There is no documentation to use it yet, however: the API is still in active development.
+If you're going to make a game with it, however:
+1. Wait for me to actually finish and document the engine.
+2. Use the MAGEDevkit (https://github.com/Sixmorphugus/MAGEDevkit) which includes a cool level editor and example project already written in for you.